-Students interested in Tufts' own bridge year service program, called 1+4, can find more information here.
+Students interested in Tufts' own bridge-year service learning program, called 1+4, can find more information here.

-- A letter requesting deferral and outlining the student's plans for the intervening time must be sent to the Director of Undergraduate Admissions.
-An email with the letter attached sent to email@example.com is recommended.
+- A letter requesting deferral and outlining the student's plans for the gap year must be sent to the Director of Undergraduate Admissions.
+An email with the letter attached can be sent to firstname.lastname@example.org.

-- Deferrals ordinarily are granted for the following reasons: illness; travel; work; special experiences relating to a student's background and talent, e.g. art, music, drama, dance; participation in programs like Congress-Bundestag Youth Exchange, a Rotary Exchange or Thinking Beyond Borders.
+- Deferrals ordinarily are granted for the following reasons: illness, travel, volunteerism, work, special experiences relating to a student's background and talent (e.g. art, music, drama, dance), or participation in programs such as Congress-Bundestag Youth Exchange or Rotary Exchange Program.

-- Deferral requests for additional educational experience that involve a full structured, credit bearing academic program are not granted.
+- Deferral requests for additional educational experiences that involve a full, structured, credit-bearing academic program are not granted.
 Deferrals for programs like Kivunim or Young Judea are typically granted with the understanding that any academic work completed will not be accepted at Tufts for credit.

 - Students planning on reapplying to other colleges during this year should not seek a deferral.
-By requesting and accepting a deferral, you are making a commitment to enroll in the Tufts Class of 2022 and your name will be included on the list of students enrolling via Early Decision I and deferred admission that is shared with other colleges and universities in January of 2018.
+By requesting and accepting a deferral, you are making a commitment to enroll in the Tufts Class of 2023.

 Once the committee has reviewed the request to defer, a formal letter will be sent to the student confirming the decision.
-Should further information regarding the points outlined in this statement be required, please feel free to call Susan Garrity Ardizzoni, Director of Undergraduate Admissions at (617) 627-3170 or firstname.lastname@example.org.
+Should further information about the deferral process be required, please feel free to contact Susan Garrity Ardizzoni, Director of Undergraduate Admissions, at (617) 627-3170 or firstname.lastname@example.org.